TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 4\.
 HOW WE SHARE INFORMATION ABOUT YOU

 We may share Non-Personally Identifiable Information, such as aggregate data and information about your use of the Services with third parties.
+When we reference third parties (or providing third parties information) in this privacy policy, we also mean any companies receiving data from such third parties.
 We may also share information about you as disclosed at the time you provide that information, as set forth in this Privacy Policy, and in the following circumstances:

 *   **_Fandango's Owners and Subsidiaries:_** As stated at the beginning of this Privacy Policy, when the Services receive or collect information from you, that information is being received and collected by Fandango under this Privacy Policy, as well as by each of Fandango's Owners, each under its own respective privacy policy.
 Fandango's Owners are currently NBC/Universal and Warner Bros.
 If you want to learn more about the privacy practices of NBC/Universal and Warner Bros., we encourage you to review their policies (linked below):
     *   NBC/Universal Privacy Policy